 Mary Spirio and Joy Hudak

-On January 31, 2006, in partnership with the Riverside Task Force Inc., Mary opened the doors of the Riverside Educational Center (REC) as a non-profit 501 (c)3 assisting 22 students with their homework.
-Her vision was to provide low-cost, after-school tutoring for the Elementary and Middle School kids of this special neighborhood with additional efforts made to provide them with diverse learning opportunities through enrichment classes.
+In January 2006, Mary opened the doors of the Riverside Educational Center (REC), a nonprofit organization assisting 22 students with their homework.
+Her initial vision was to provide no-cost, after-school tutoring for the elementary and middle school kids of the Riverside neighborhood, with additional efforts made to provide them with diverse learning opportunities through enrichment classes.

-By REC’s Tenth Anniversary in January of 2016, REC had grown to serve 150 Kindergarten through 12th Grade students in three locations!
-Mary had moved on, but she left the organization in the capable hands of current REC Executive Director, Joy Hudak, with the strong support of a dedicated Board of Directors.
+By REC’s 10th anniversary in 2016, REC had grown to serve 150 kindergarten through 12th grade students in three locations.
+Mary had moved on, but she left the organization in the capable hands of current REC Executive Director Joy Hudak, with the strong support of a dedicated Board of Directors.
+(We are happy to report that Mary is back with REC, serving as the secondary program director.)

-Since then, in partnership with Mesa County Valley School District 51, REC has expanded to a total of nine tutoring sites serving 450 students with plans to open more sites as funding becomes available.
+Since then, in partnership with Mesa County Valley School District 51, REC has expanded to a total of 15 tutoring sites serving more than 750 students.

-Riverside Educational Center programming has developed to so much more than after-school tutoring.
-On-site Enrichment classes include an emphasis on STEM (Science, Technology, Engineering, Math) based topics.
-Outdoor programming is supported by strong partnerships with other organizations within the Grand community.
-A focus on community building is strengthened through parent engagement and by developing Youth Leaders amongst REC’s Middle and High School kids who assist with the younger students’ programming.
+REC programming has developed into so much more than after-school tutoring.
+On-site enrichment classes include an emphasis on STEM (science, technology, engineering, math)-based topics.
+Outdoor programming is supported by strong partnerships with other organizations within the Grand Valley community.
+A focus on community building is strengthened through parent engagement and by staff committed to creating a nurturing environment for learning.